Best walks in Northern Ireland

 1.4 miles/2.2km | hours | easy

 Step across a swinging rope bridge high above the Atlantic and on to a rocky offshore island, once a salmon fishery.
-In spring and summer, the walk down to the beach offers visitors the chance to see a range of unique flora and fauna – don’t forget your camera.
+The walk down to the beach offers visitors the chance to see a range of unique flora and fauna – don't forget your camera.

 Cave Hill Country Park, Belfast